schuettc/cdk-create-ami/README.md

 });
 ```

-The exmaple will create a VPC and Instance to be used to create the AMI.
+The example will create a VPC and Instance to be used to create the AMI.
 This instance contains a [cloud-init script](example/resources/base_install.sh):

 ```bash
 HOMEDIR=/home/ec2-user